Health Information Exchange - Providers

 How does this work to improve care for my patients?
 For you as a health care provider, the P3N improves and coordinates patient care by helping you to find your patients' medical records—in real time—anywhere on the P3N network.
 For example, imagine you work in an Erie emergency room and are treating a patient following an accident, but the patient's family doctor is in Altoona.
 If your hospital and the remote family doctor are connected to the P3N through a certified regional network, called a health information organization, or HIO, you can request the patient's medical records from that doctor.
 This could prevent a dangerous drug interaction or the deadly administration of a drug to which your patient is allergic.
 Patients and providers benefit from these connections through reduced redundancy of tests, better coordination of care, improved patient safety, and lower costs.

 The P3N exchanges data among five HIO members across Pennsylvania.
-Although available data will differ per the contributing HIO, data may include: allergies, clinical documents*, diagnoses, inpatient emergency department, outpatient emergency department, immunizations, lab results, medications, pathology reports, patient demographics, problems, procedures, radiology reports.
+Although available data will differ per the contributing HIO, data may include: allergies, clinical documents, diagnoses, inpatient emergency department, outpatient emergency department, immunizations, lab results, medications, pathology reports, patient demographics, problems, procedures, radiology reports.
 Currently, discrete emergency department ADT messages are shared across the P3N as part of the statewide encounter notification service.
-For a list of facilities sending ADTs, click here.
+A list of facilities sending ADTs can be found here.

 *Clinical documents MAY include, but are not limited to H&P, Operative Summary, Consultation Report, Procedure Note, Progress Note, and Office Notes.